 - paid or unpaid foreign affiliations or research support from a foreign organization

-In limited situations, it is also necessary to disclose activities that are unrelated to job at Ohio State.
+In limited situations, it is also necessary to disclose activities that are unrelated to the filer's job at Ohio State.
 The Disclosure Form will ask this question.

 When in doubt, disclose—and err on the side of over-disclosure.
-Remember that disclosing promotes transparency and does not necessarily mean there is a conflict of interest.
+Remember that disclosing promotes transparency and does not necessarily mean one has a conflict of interest.
 When conflicts do arise, they can often be managed.

 How and When to Update the Disclosure Form